ldn-softdev/jtc/Walk-path tutorial.md

 ]
 bash $
 ```
-Using either of notations is a matter of personal preferrence and has no impact onto the way of walking JSON tree
+Using either of notations is a matter of personal preference and has no impact onto the way of walking JSON tree

 ##